The Nitty Gritty of Abrasive Safety

 By David P. Monyhan (retired)

-Conventional abrasives have kind of taken a back seat to PCD and CBN cutters in the automotive world in the last few years.
-Since most common engines being rebuilt these days are made from multi-alloy components they are more easily machined with PCD or CBN.
+Conventional abrasives have taken a back seat to PCD and CBN cutters in the automotive world.
+Since most common engines being rebuilt these days are made from multi-alloy components, they are more easily machined with PCD or CBN.
 But PCD and CBN can’t do everything, so abrasives are still needed in today’s high end machine shops.

-Before getting into the specific applications, there are some things that you must keep in mind for all abrasives.
+Before getting into specific applications, there are some things you should keep in mind regarding all abrasives.
 I call these the Abrasives ABCs.

-- Match the abrasive to the material you are working on.
+1. Match the abrasive to the material you are working on.
 Some, or should I say most, companies ask that you select one abrasive that is supposed to be the “Grand Puba” of abrasive material to grind anything and everything.
-Let me tell you that is certainly not the case at all.
+Let me tell you that is not the case.
 If you’re working on a hard material, you want a softer abrasive.
-Be sure to match your abrasive to the type of material, for example, if you’re machining nickel-chrome valve seats, you’ll want an abrasive designed to cut nickel-chrome.
+Be sure to match your abrasive to the material.
+For example, if you’re machining nickel-chrome valve seats, you’ll want an abrasive designed to cut nickel-chrome.

-- Make sure you have a sharp and pointed dressing diamond or star dresser
+2. Make sure you have a sharp and pointed dressing diamond or star dresser.

-- Make sure you have clean grinding coolant for those applications that require it.
+3. Make sure you have clean grinding coolant for applications that require it.
 Old, dirty coolant will make the stone work harder and won’t flush the debris away as efficiently.

 Okay, let’s take a look at some specific applications.